 You can create game-based training from scratch or gamify micro-courses with play-based elements like simulations, storytelling, challenges, and quizzes.

-You could create the most engaging microlearning training, but if a learner can’t access it on their mobile, you’re leaving out a huge percentage of learners.
+You could create the most engaging microlearning training, but if a learner can’t access it on mobile, you’re leaving out a huge percentage of learners.
 After all, half of the time learners spend online is on a mobile device.
 Mobile microlearning brings the convenience of mobile and the bite-sized content of microlearning together to offer training that is quick, just in time, and available anytime, anywhere.

 Learners could be reflecting on a work challenge while commuting or while waiting at a dentist appointment, and a microlearning course viewed on a device that’s already in their hands is a great time-saver.
-In one survey, 56% of participants said they completed training while traveling for business or commuting.

 But mobile learning isn’t just training that can be accessed on mobile.
 Mobile microlearning is also about using the features of a mobile platform that make them so addictive—like real-time feedback and interaction, instant scores on quizzes, offline access, and the convenience and portability to learn in a way that works for each individual.